TSC Project Roles¶

 TSC projects generally will involve Maintainers, Collaborators, and Contributors:

 Maintainer: lead Collaborators on an area identified by the TSC (e.g. Architecture, code subsystems, etc.).
 Maintainers shall also serve as the area’s representative on the TSC as needed.
-Maintainers may become voting members of the TSC by approval of the existing TSC voting members.
+Maintainers may become voting members of the TSC under the guidelines stated in the project Charter.

 Collaborator: A highly involved Contributor in one or more areas.
 May become a Maintainer with approval of existing TSC voting members.